SandKat214/Portfolio-Resume/README.md

 # Personal Portfolio
 This is the source code for my personal portfolio website.
 It showcases my technical skills, experience, and a collection of personal projects I've worked on.
-Built with modern web technologies, this portfolio is designed to provide a professional online presence.
+Built with modern web technologies, this portfolio is designed to provide a professional online presence to link to all my work and connect with potential employers or collaborators.

 ## Technologies Used
 - **JavaScript**